Azure/reliable-web-app-pattern-java/adopt-pattern.md

 ## Web application starting point

 The on-premises starting point is a monolithic Java web application running on an Apache Tomcat web server with a PostgreSQL database.
 It’s an employee-facing LOB training application.
 Employees use the application to complete required HR training.
-The web application suffers from common legacy challenges, including extended timelines to build and ship new features and difficulty scaling different application components under higher load.
+The on-premises web application suffers from common challenges.
+These challenges include extended timelines to build and ship new features difficulty scaling different components of the application under a higher load.

 ## Service level objective